 |Anna Heger (3)||xier||xien||xiem|

-General information and links about gender neutral pronouns in German: https://weltenschmiede.wordpress.com/2014/08/24/gastartikel-er-sie-xier-nin-genderneutrale-pronomen/
+General information and links about gender neutral pronouns in German (scroll to the bottom of the page at this link): https://weltenschmiede.wordpress.com/2014/08/24/gastartikel-er-sie-xier-nin-genderneutrale-pronomen/

 Sylvain Konvention: http://www.migrazine.at/artikel/sprache-macht-geschlecht